 With your in-house team pursuing every overdue payment, you're adding to your overall employee salary costs.
 Hand the debt over to a collection agency?
 There's a fee for that, too.
 It's easy just to work with low-risk companies with a good business credit score from the get-go.

-There's a better way to manage credit checks and net terms, it's called Resolve.
+There's a better way to manage credit checks and net terms.
+It's why many companies have moved their credit management onlineand it's called Resolve.
 Resolve is a complete B2B credit management and net terms solution.
 We take care of credit checking, credit line approval, advance payment of net terms invoices, payment processing, reminders, and collections (if needed).
 In short, we're a credit team on tap.
 Resolve can check your customer's credit in minutes, not weeks.
 This is because we have access to proprietary databases and the final decision is made by our dedicated and experienced credit specialists.

 Ready to find out how to improve your credit processes and get risk-free net terms?
-We offer a free credit report and financial information as part of our free trial offer.
+We offerfree business credit checks and financial information as part of our free trial offer.